MarlinFirmware/MarlinDocumentation/_basics/Getting Started With Marlin 2.0 and Re-Arm.md

 ## Configuring your printer:

 The build you just created used the default configuration.h and configuration_adv.h.
-I strongly suggest you rebuild your configs using an example file for your printer.
+I strongly suggest you rebuild your configs from scratch or use one of the official example configs included in the project file.

 These can be found in **Marlin-bugfix-2.0.x/Marlin/src/config/examples** and will need to be copied to the **Marlin-bugfix-2.0.x/Marlin/ directory.
 **

 If you absolutely must port your config from 1.18 you will need to make a few changes.
-This is what I did, yours will probably be different.
+This is what I did, your changes will probably be different.

 1)  From Atom, file explorer, or Finder, Navigate to Marlin-bugfix-2.0.x/Marlin directory and rename the  config files to configuration.bak and configuration_adv.bak.